DPI License Codes

 What Can I Teach with My License?

-You may find some common inquiries we receive regarding what teaching assignments are allowed with various teaching subject codes in the next section.
+The following pages answer many common questions we receive regarding what teaching assignments are allowed with various teaching subject codes:

 - License Codes - List of DPI license codes